visiblecho/nanocontain/README.md

 - ~~Implement the Orthogame.contain() method (.5h)~~
 - ~~Implement the remaining notify() pieces (.5h)~~
 - ~~Improve: Limit the number of contained cells to the number of infected cells~~
-- Add: Visually handle the win/loose situation (1h)
+- Add: Visually handle the win/lose situation (1h)
 - ~~Fix: Handle the render() / CSS issue that displays all infected cells after the first user interaction~~
 - Fix: The reset functionality is broken (.5h)

 ## Known Issues (Deferred beyond MVP)

 - Improve: Refine the CSS with animations, esp. the flood fill has potential
+- Improve: Refine the CSS for different screen sizes
+- Add: Timer that counts the seconds since start.
-- Add: Add a timer that resets with every analyze/contain action but ticks down and analyzes an arbitrary cell ...
+- Add: Timer that resets with every analyze/contain action but ticks down and analyzes an arbitrary cell ...
 (2h)

 ## Extensions (Deferred beyond Known Issues)